Mixed-Effect Thompson Sampling: INTRODUCTION

+In all examples, we assume an underlying structure among the actions, that they are affected by multiple effects.
+In some problems, it is known how the effect arises.
+For instance, in the drug design, the actions are the drugs and the effects are their components.
+The mixing weight that relates an action (drug) to an effect (component) is the dosage of that component in the drug.
+In other problems, it may not be apparent how the effect arises and this has to be learned.
+We discuss this in detail in \cref{subsec:creating_structure}.

-Our paper makes the following contributions. \textbf{1)} We formalize a general framework for hierarchical Bayesian bandits represented by a two-level graphical model where each action is associated with a $d$-dimensional parameter that depends on one or multiple latent parameters. \textbf{2)} We design a \textbf{G}eneral \textbf{Hier}archical \textbf{T}hompson \textbf{S}ampling algorithm called \texttt{G-HierTS}, which leverages the structure of our graphical model to be more computationally efficient.
-A closed-form solution is given for two Gaussian bandit instances. \textbf{3)} We prove that the Bayes regret of \texttt{G-HierTS} is bounded by two terms: one is associated with learning the action parameters, while the other quantifies the cost of learning the latent parameters.
-Both terms reflect the structure of the environment and the quality of priors. \textbf{4)} We show that variational inference on factored distributions can further improve computational efficiency of our approach with minimal impact on empirical regret. \textbf{5)} We show empirically that \texttt{G-HierTS} performs well and is computationally efficient in both synthetic and real-world problems.
-When compared to prior works on hierarchical bandits, we generalize some \citep{kveton21metathompson,basu21noregrets,hong22hierarchical} to contextual bandits, and all \citep{kveton21metathompson,basu21noregrets,wan21metadatabased,hong22hierarchical,wan22towards,hong2022deep} to multiple latent parameters.
-This extension is non-trivial, as the prior works assumed that action parameters are centered at a single latent parameter.
-In our setting, this does not hold even if we treated all latent parameters as a single one.
-Moreover, action parameters can depend on a small subset of latent parameters, inducing sparsity which is not captured by prior analyses.
+We make the following contributions. \begin{enumerate*}[label=\textbf{\arabic*)}] \item We formalize a general mixed-effect bandit framework represented by a two-level graphical model where each action is associated with a $d$-dimensional parameter that depends on \emph{one or multiple} effect parameters. \item We design mixed-effect Thompson sampling (\alg), which leverages this structure to be both statistically and computationally efficient.
+Despite the complex structure, we show that closed-form posteriors can be derived for Gaussian instances and efficient approximations exist in more general cases. \item We prove that the Bayes regret of \alg is bounded by a sum of two terms: one is associated with learning the action parameters and the other quantifies the cost of learning the effect parameters.
+Both terms reflect the structure of the environment and the quality of priors. \item We show empirically that \alg and its variants perform extremely well, and are computationally efficient in both synthetic and real-world problems. \item Several extensions of practical interest are given in \cref{app:extensions}.
+While they are not analyzed, they enjoy very good empirical performance. \end{enumerate*}

-\section{Setting}
+Our setting is more general than previously studied hierarchical models (\cref{sec:related work}) where action parameters are centered at a single latent variable.
+Thus \alg has a wider range of applications, for which we gave three examples.
+Our algorithm is general and we provide posterior derivations that are valid for any distribution class.
+To showcase the generality, we also experiment with \alg on bandit problems with non-linear rewards.
+This also goes beyond prior works (\cref{sec:related work}) that often considered closed-form Gaussian posteriors only.

+\section{SETTING}